What is Spatial Autocorrelation (Spatial Dependency)?

 Positive Spatial Autocorrelation Example

 Positive spatial auto-correlation occurs when Moran’s I is close to +1.
-This means values are clustered together.
-An example of this would be an elevation dataset because we’d expect similar elevation values be close to each other.
+This means values cluster together.
+For example, elevation datasets have similar elevation values close to each other.

 There is clustering in the land cover image above.
 This clustered pattern generates a Moran’s I of 0.60.
 The z-score of 4.95 indicates there is a less than 1% likelihood that this clustered pattern could be the result of random choice.